AimeeSlangen/IGCC25_SL/README.md

 This repository contains the data and python notebook script to process and plot the sea-level observation time series for the IGCC 26.
 For any questions, please contact: aimee.slangen [at] nioz.nl.
+This python notebook is written by Aimée Slangen (NIOZ, UU) and Matthew Palmer (Met Office, Uni Bristol)

+Please note that in this version of the python notebook the addition of the Mu et al tide gauge reconstruction (https://essd.copernicus.org/articles/17/5507/2025/essd-17-5507-2025.pdf) to figure 1a is commented out, because the dataset is too large to store here.
+This dataset can be downloaded at https://doi.org/10.5281/zenodo.15385035.

+A thank you to Sonke Dangendorf, Jinping Wang and John Church for sharing their tide gauge reconstructions.
+Also thanks to AVISO, Ben Hamlington (NASA JPL) and Steve Nerem (Univ Colorado) for updating and sharing the satellite altimetry data.